 - Best practices for investigative techniques

-- Evaluating institutional due process afforded to student organizations,
+- Evaluating institutional due process/fundamental fairness afforded to student organizations

-- Reflection on the sanctions and education we provide for student organizations
+- Sanctions and education we provide for student organizations

 - Collaboration with internal and external partners and stakeholders